Sarah Townsend1

 M, b. circa 1714, d. before 25 February 1767

-Stephen Townsend was born circa 1714 at Ewomus Branch, near present-day New Church, Accomack, Virginia, British Colonial America.1 He was the son of Thomas Townsend Sr. and Sarah (--?--).
+Stephen Townsend was the son of Thomas Townsend Sr. and Sarah (--?--).
 He married Mary (--?--) circa 1729 at Accomack, Virginia, America.
 He died before 25 February 1767 at Accomack, Virginia, British Colonial America.
-He was buried circa 25 February 1767 at Accomack, Virginia, America.
+He was buried circa 25 February 1767 at Accomack, Virginia, British Colonial America.

 Biography of Stephen Townsend: